MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-debug.md

  For debugging MSBuild Linux projects, see [Deploy, run, and debug your Linux project](deploy-run-and-debug-your-linux-project.md)

+## Choose a Linux target

 When you open a CMake project folder, Visual Studio parses the *CMakeLists.txt* file and specifies a Windows target of **x86-Debug**.
 To target a remote Linux system, you'll change the project settings to **Linux-Debug** or **Linux-Release**.

-## Choose a Linux target

 ::: moniker-end
 ::: moniker range="vs-2019"
 ### Windows Subsystem for Linux

-If you are targeting Windows Subsystem for Linux (WSL), select **Manage Configurations** in the configuration dropdown in the main toolbar.
+If you're targeting Windows Subsystem for Linux (WSL), select **Manage Configurations** in the configuration dropdown in the main toolbar.
 Then press the **Add Configuration** button and choose **WSL-Debug** or **WSL-Release** if using GCC.
 Use the Clang variants if using the Clang/LLVM toolset.

 **Visual Studio 2019 version 16.1** When targeting WSL, no copying of sources or headers is necessary.
 That's because the compiler on Linux has direct access to your source files in the Windows file system.
 (In Windows 10 version 1903 and later, Windows applications likewise can access the Linux header files directly.
 Visual Studio doesn't take advantage of this capability yet.)
 ::: moniker-end